 Gently wash tomatoes in cold water before eating, and then use them in just about every way imaginable.
 On Phase 1, you can slice them and eat them plain with fresh herbs of your choice or enjoy them with some grilled chicken or steak or with lean cold cuts.
 On Phase 2, make a tomato and basil sandwich on whole-grain bread or a whole-wheat pita.
-On any Phase, you can dice and toss tomatoes into lettuce salads or cook them on the grill or under the broiler.
+On any Phase, you can dice and toss tomatoes into lettuce salads or halve and cook them on the grill or under the broiler sprinkled with a little freshly grated Parmesan.
 There’s no wrong way to prepare a tomato!
 Here are some other delicious ways to enjoy tomatoes:

 salsa.
 Delicious and healthy, a